Beyond Sentiment: The Manifold of Human Emotions: Experiments

-\begin{enumerate} \item The horizontal axis expresses a sentiment-like emotion.
-The left part features emotions such as \texttt{happy} and \texttt{cheerful}, while the right part features emotions such as \texttt{sad} and \texttt{depressed}.
-This is in agreement with Watson's observations (see Figure~\ref{fig:watson}) that identify positive-negative sentiment as the most prominent factor among human emotions. \item The vertical axis expresses the level of engagement.
-The top part features emotions such as \texttt{thoughtful} or \texttt{contemplative}, while the bottom part features emotions such as \texttt{bored}.
-This also agrees with Watson's psychological model. \item The right part is spatially focused while the left part is dispersed.
-In other words, we have a clear one dimensional curve starting on the right, and as it moves to the left it spreads out to fill the space.
-We conclude that there is higher diversity among positive emotions than among negative emotions. \end{enumerate}
+In this section, we compare our model to Watson and Tellegen's well known psychological model (Figure~\ref{fig:watson}).
+Figure~\ref{fig:2d_embedding} shows the locations of mood centroids $\E(Z|Y=y)$ on the first two dimensions of the mood manifold.
+We make the following observations. \begin{enumerate} \item The horizontal axis expresses a sentiment polarity-like emotion.
+The left part features emotions such as \texttt{sad} and \texttt{depressed}, while the right part features emotions such as \texttt{accomplished}, \texttt{happy} and \texttt{excited}.
+This is in agreement with Watson and Tellegen's observations (see Figure~\ref{fig:watson}) that identify sentiment polarity as the most prominent factor among human emotions. \item The vertical axis expresses the level of mental engagement or energy level.
+The top part features emotions such as \texttt{curious} or \texttt{excited}, while the bottom part features emotions such as \texttt{exhausted} or \texttt{tired}.
+This agrees partially with the engagement dimension in the psychological model.
+However, the precise definition of engagement seems to be different.
+For example, in our model (Figure~\ref{fig:2d_embedding}), high engagement imply active conscious mental states, such as \texttt{curious}, rather than passive emotions such as \texttt{astonished} and \texttt{surprised} (Figure~\ref{fig:watson}). \item The neutral moods \texttt{blank}, stay in the middle of the picture. \end{enumerate}

-Another way to analyze the model is by examining which words receive high weights for the different axes.
-The words with highest weight associated with the horizontal axis are indeed sentiment words: \texttt{\{depress, sad, confuse, depression, cry, rip, sigh, upset, died, \\not-understand\}} on the negative side and \texttt{\{excite, yay, awesome, not-wait, happy, welcome, laugh, glad, lol, amaze, proud, haha\}} on the positive side.
+The mood centroid figure is largely intuitive, but the positions of a few centroids is somewhat unintuitive; for example \texttt{annoyed} has similar vertical location (energy level) as \texttt{bored}.
+We note, however, the manifold is higher dimensional and the dimensions beyond the first two provide additional positioning information.

-We conclude that there are agreements between our model and standard psychological models.
-The sentiment concept emerges as the top factor in both models.
-The second most prominent factor, the engagement level, is also a close match.
-It is remarkable that the same structure of emotions arise from two different data sources: human surveys and annotated blog posts.
-Our framework may contribute several additional markers to psychological models \cite{Watson1985,Yik2011}: \texttt{bored} as negative engagement marker, and \texttt{thoughtful}, \texttt{contemplative} as positive engagement markers.
+It is interesting to consider the list of words that are most highly scored for each axis in our mood manifold.
+The words with highest weight associated with the horizontal axis (sentiment polarity) are: \texttt{depress, sad, hate, cry, fuck, sigh, died} on the left (negative) side and \texttt{excite, awesome, yay, happy, lol, xd, fun} on the right (positive) side.
+On the vertical axis (energy): \texttt{tire, download, exhauste, sleep, sick, finishe, bed} on the bottom side (low energy) and \texttt{excite, amuse, laugh, not-wait, hilarious, curious, funny} on the top side (high energy).